MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/source-property-visual-basic-for-applications.md

 ' combination of the Title property of the App object and the Name ' property of the MyClass object.
 MyObjectID = App.Title & "." & MyClass.Name
-Err.
-Raise    Number := vbObjectError + 894, Source := MyObjectID, _
+Err.Raise Number := vbObjectError + 894, Source := MyObjectID, _
           Description := "Was not able to complete your task", _ HelpFile := MyHelpFile, HelpContext := MyHelpContext

 ```